Charlie Day: Films and other work

 In July 2011, Day starred in New Line Cinema's Horrible Bosses with Jason Bateman, Jason Sudeikis, Kevin Spacey, Jennifer Aniston, Colin Farrell, and Jamie Foxx.
 The film was a commercial success and Day's performance as Dale Arbus was praised by critics.
 He later reprised the role in the sequel Horrible Bosses 2 released in November 2014.
 Day had previously worked with Sudeikis in the 2010 film Going the Distance, starring Justin Long and Drew Barrymore.

 Day hosted the November 5, 2011, episode of Saturday Night Live (SNL) with Maroon 5 as the musical guest.
-He was the second cast member from It's Always Sunny in Philadelphia to host SNL (after Danny DeVito, though DeVito hosted SNL before IASIP premiered, the last time being in 1999; notably, however, DeVito would make a brief cameo during Day's opening monologue in this episode).
+He was the second cast member from It's Always Sunny in Philadelphia to host SNL (after Danny DeVito, though DeVito hosted SNL before Sunny premiered, the last time being in 1999; notably, however, DeVito would make a brief cameo during Day's opening monologue in this episode).
 Day would also make another brief cameo in the following season's episode hosted by Jamie Foxx on December 8, 2012, as a congressman in the episode's sketch "Maine Justice".
 In September 2014, Day provided his voice for The Sims 4 TV spots.

-Day had a significant role in the Guillermo del Toro science fiction kaiju film Pacific Rim (2013), in which he played biologist Dr Newton "Newt" Geiszler, who is the focus of the secondary comedic plot with Burn Gorman and Ron Perlman.
-He was cast based on his performance in the IASIP episode Charlie Kelly: King of the Rats as del Toro was a fan of the show.
-In exchange, Day created the recurring role of Pappy McPoyle for del Toro on IASIP.
+Day had a significant role in the Guillermo del Toro science fiction kaiju film Pacific Rim (2013), in which he played biologist Dr. Newton "Newt" Geiszler, who is the focus of the secondary comedic plot with Burn Gorman and Ron Perlman.
+He was cast based on his performance in the Sunny episode Charlie Kelly: King of the Rats as del Toro was a fan of the show.
+In exchange, Day created the recurring role of Pappy McPoyle for del Toro on Sunny.
 In 2018, he reprised the role of Newt for the sequel Pacific Rim Uprising directed by Steven S. DeKnight.

 In 2015, Day and Ice Cube were cast as the leads in Fist Fight, a story about two teachers brawling conceived by Max Greenfield.
 Day plays Andy Campbell, a high school English teacher, who is challenged by his co-worker, history teacher Ronald Strickland (Ice Cube), to a fight after getting him fired.
 The film was directed by Richie Keen, who had directed episodes of It's Always Sunny in Philadelphia, and released in February 2017.